Raytown Quality Schools

 Located in the southern metropolitan area, Metropolitan Community College-Longview is a 15-minute drive for students from the area.
 Boasting more than 6,000 students, Longview has built a tradition of excellence that includes exceptional liberal arts, human services, and engineering programs.
 It is also the first community college ever selected as a TIME/The Princeton Review College of the Year.
 Only the best colleges and universities in the nation receive this honor.

-University of Missouri, University of Central Missouri, Avila University, Rockhurst College, Columbia College and DeVry Institute of Technology all have campuses within driving distance of Raytown.
+University of Missouri, University of Central Missouri, Avila University, Rockhurst College, Columbia College, DeVry Institute of Technology, Aviation Institute and ITT Technical Institute all have campuses within driving distance of Raytown.